SoftInstigate/restheart-website/docs/transactions.md

 Sessions allows to enforce <a href="https://docs.mongodb.com/manual/core/read-isolation-consistency-recency/#causal-consistency" target="_blank">casual consistency</a> and are the foundation for transactions.

 {: .bs-callout.bs-callout-success }
 Sessions are available also in the OS version of RESTHeart.
-RESTHeart Platform adds support for multi-document transactions on top of sessions.
+RESTHeart adds support for multi-document transactions on top of sessions.

 ### Start a session